sphor/College-Mathematics-CLEP-Study-Reference/README.md

 # College-Mathematics-CLEP-Study-Reference

 ## Terms and Definitions
-**Irrational Number**

-A real number that cannot be written as a simple fraction.
+**Irrational Number:** A real number that cannot be written as a simple fraction.
 Irrational means not Rational.

-**Prime Number**
-A whole number greater than 1 whose only factors are 1 and itself.
+**Prime Number:** A whole number greater than 1 whose only factors are 1 and itself.

-**Absolute Value**
-The magnitude of a real number without regard to its sign.
+**Absolute Value:** The magnitude of a real number without regard to its sign.
 Can be shown as follows: |-5| (which would be 5)

 **Independent event probability multiplication rule (AND)** Multiply everything!
 Example coming soon (sammiches)